heusalagroup/fi.hg.pipeline/README.md

 # @sendanor/pipeline

-Our NodeJS pipeline processor written in TypeScript.
+This is our Pipeline Processor Library written in TypeScript.

+For the installable Pipeline Runner, check out [@sendanor/pipeline-runner](https://github.com/sendanor/pipeline-runner).

 ### It's MIT licenced